JonasPertschy/Arbeitsagentur2Mongo/readme.md

 # Explaination

-The python script consumes the unofficial API of the employment agency and feeds a MongoDB.
+The python script consumes the unofficial API of the German employment agency and feeds a MongoDB.